-Classic Physique, Bodybuilding, Fitness, & Women’s Physique – You will provide music to the DJ at weigh-ins.
-Music can be brought on USB or CD.
+Classic Physique, Bodybuilding, Fitness, & Women’s Physique – You will provide music to the DJ at weigh-ins or online via Muscleware.
+Music can be brought on USB.
 All music must be provided at check-ins.
 Music for Fitness is up to 2-minutes.
 For all other divisions, music no longer than 45 seconds.
 If the track is longer than 45 seconds it will be faded to end at exactly 45 seconds.
 Music with profanity may result in disqualification.
-You are responsible for picking up your CD or USB from the DJ after you have performed.
+You are responsible for picking up your USB from the DJ after you have performed.
 The promoter and DJ are not responsible for lost, forgotten or stolen music.
 If you do not bring music, a song will be chosen for you.

 You will indicate to the DJ at check-ins if your music should begin play while you are off stage or after you have reached the center of the stage.

 - NPC Card – You will need one to compete.
 If you don’t have one, you can purchase online at NPCNewsOnline.com or at check-ins for $135.
 (Cash or check only for NPC Cards)

 - Your music if you are Classic Physique, Bodybuilding, Fitness, or Women’s Physique – You will provide music to the DJ at weigh-ins.
 Music can be brought on USB.

 - Gym bag for your clothes and food